-It is formed on the dorsum of medial 4 fingers by : the union of the tendons of : Extensor digitorum, Extensor digiti minimi, Extensor indicis, palmar and dorsal interossei and lumbricals muscles.
+• It is formed on the dorsum of medial 4 fingers by :

+the union of the long extensor tendons : Extensor digitorum, Extensor digiti minimi, Extensor indicis with palmar & dorsal interossei & lumbricals muscles.

-• All these tendons unite to form one tendon which divides into 3 slips, a median one attached to middle phalanges and 2 lateral attached to the terminal phalanges.
+• All these tendons unite to form one tendon (dorsal Extensor tendon) which divides into 3 slips, a median one attached to middle phalanges and 2 lateral attached to the terminal phalanges.